Here are some tips to help make holidays easier to manage:

 1. Plan ahead

-If you are going to a relative’s home, talk to them in advance about your child’s allergies.
+Going to a relative’s home?
+Talk to them in advance about your child’s allergies.
 Discuss the menu, safe food preparation and (if your child has asthma) any triggers in the home such as pets or woodsmoke.
 Talk to your child too, about what to expect and how they can manage their allergies.
 Also, make sure your child’s epinephrine auto-injectors are up to date.

 2. Be a host